 14. Social Media Policy

-As part of the social media policy, be sure that the personal opinions of employees don’t represent their company.
+As part of the social media policy, assure that the personal opinions of employees don’t represent their company.
 We recommend using a disclaimer such as “opinions are my own” to avoid misunderstandings with other people who might think they are authorized or endorsed by the company they work for.

-Use this opportunity to clarify if something is strictly an opinion and not based on facts, which will help give more context about what has been said and prevent confusion in future conversations.
+Use this opportunity to clarify if something is just a solid opinion and not based on facts, which will help give more context about what has been said and prevent confusion in future conversations.

 In order to give a good impression, don't use anything that could offend someone upon overhearing it.

-Coming to the end of this article, we hope you now have a good idea of some essential HR policies to implement in your business whether it is a small business or a larger one.
-Keep the following list handy, and review them periodically for best practices:
+Coming to the end of this article, we hope you now have a good idea of some essential HR policies and practices to implement in your business whether it is a small business or a larger one.
+Keep the following list, and review them for best practices: